 About the Nickelodeon

-The Nick serves Columbia, SC, as a focal point for critical dialogue anchored by films that showcase the diversity, challenges, joy and aspirations of its community.
-A center for enjoyment, enrichment, and education, the Nick provides its community the tools to make, interpret, appreciate, and teach the moving image in all its variety through its two arms: the Nickelodeon Theatre (the Nick) and Indie Grits Labs (IGL).
+Columbia Film Society (CFS) serves Columbia, SC, as a center for critical dialogue, anchored by the presentation of films that showcase the diversity, challenges, joy, and aspirations of its community.
+A destination for enjoyment, enrichment, and education, CFS provides the tools to make, interpret, appreciate, and teach the moving image in all its variety through its two arms: the Nickelodeon Theatre (the Nick) and Indie Grits Labs (IGL).

 Founded in 1979 by Carl Davis and Linda O’Connor, students at the nearby University of South Carolina, the Columbia Film Society (Nickelodeon Theatre + Indie Grits Labs) continues to serve as the gathering place for lovers of film and critical dialogue in the Columbia area.
 Originally located in a converted bank at 937 Main Street, the Nickelodeon moved to its new home in the former Fox Theatre at 1607 Main Street in August of 2012.
-In its early days, the Nick relied on a dedicated volunteer staff who did everything from providing audio equipment for the theater to popping popcorn.
-The past ten years have seen tremendous growth within the organization, including a dramatic expansion in staff and the launch of a new slate of media education programs and curated film series.
-Additionally, the Nick now serves as a major cultural anchor on Columbia’s blossoming Main Street drawing over 35,000 attendees into the heart of our city annually.
+The past 15 years have seen tremendous growth within the organization, including a new slate of media education programs and curated film series.
+Additionally, the Nick now serves as a major cultural anchor on Columbia’s blossoming Main Street drawing over 70,000 attendees into the heart of our city annually.

-The Nick’s programming is now comprised of a mix of first run independent films, special curated series, and one-off screenings of films of relevance to our community.
+The Nick’s programming is now comprised of a mix of first-run independent films, curated series, and special community screenings.
 As big believers in creating more engaging film-going experiences, the Nickelodeon often provides opportunities for conversation before and after screenings, pulling together experts and community members as speakers and respondents.

-…the Nick now serves as a major cultural anchor on Columbia’s blossoming Main Street drawing over 35,000 attendees into the heart of our city annually.”
+“…the Nick now serves as a major cultural anchor on Columbia’s blossoming Main Street drawing over 70,000 attendees into the heart of our city annually.”

-More than just a movie theater, the Nickelodeon is also the presenter of the annual Indie Grits Film Festival – an annual showcase of the best in Southern DIY film and culture – which was named one of the “20 Coolest Film Festivals in the World” by Moviemaker Magazine.
-The Nickelodeon is also home to the Helen Hill Media Education Center, providing opportunities for members of the community to acquire stronger critical viewing and production skills.
+More than just a movie theater, the Nickelodeon is also the home of the annual Indie Grits Film Festival – an annual showcase of the best in Southern DIY film and culture – which was named one of the “25 Coolest Film Festivals in the World” by Moviemaker Magazine.

 Want to work with the Nick?
 Check out our employment opportunities.